kaltura/DeveloperPortalDocs/documentation/Web-Video-Player/Chromecast-support.md

 temp
 ---
 layout: page
-title: Kaltura Player Support for the Chromecast Solution
+title: Kaltura Player Support for Chromecast
 weight: 411
 ---

-This article describes the Kaltura Player support for the Chromecast solution.
+This article describes the Kaltura Player support for Chromecast.

 ## Overview